 - Who should use Atlas?

 We expect Atlas to be most beneficial for entrepreneurs who have a global customer base, plan to raise money from global investors, or who plan to build an operational presence in the U.S.

 While incorporating in the U.S. can make many things much easier, it also comes with long-term legal and tax implications.
 You should think carefully about whether it’s best for your business and consult advisors as necessary.

 (Please note that there are a number of business categories that we can’t support in the U.S.)

 - How do I get access?

-Stripe Atlas is starting out with an invite-only private beta.
+Stripe Atlas is starting out with an invite-only preview.
 We want to make Atlas available to as many people as possible as quickly as we can, but we can only accept a limited number of entrepreneurs to start.

 - Who is in the Stripe Atlas network?

 We’re working with more than a hundred accelerators, investors, and partners from around the world to get Atlas in the hands of promising startups:

 - ABC Accelerator Slovenia